 Logical Reasoning (More to come...)

-The initial and founding reason for this website is because I became concerned that people in my church were believing, without diligent enquiry and comparison with God's Word, too many things that really did cry out for some scepticism and discernment.
+The initial and founding reason for this website is that I became concerned that people in my church were believing, without diligent enquiry and comparison with God's Word, too many things that really did cry out for some scepticism and discernment.

-When we start to evaluate a situation or perhaps some statement or dogma that someone wants us to believe (or that we already believe), understanding "Logical Fallacies" can help us achieve a solid reasoned outcome.
+When we start to evaluate a situation or perhaps some statement or dogma that someone wants us to believe (or that we already believe), understanding "Logical Fallacies" can help us achieve a solid, reasoned outcome.

 Such reasoning requires weighing up all that you know or can rightly assume, thinking deeply about the implications of what you know and the actions you intend to take, and then concluding or deciding which course of action is best.